 After the last ice-age, beech was slow to return to Britain.
 In fact, it had probably not reached its climatic limits before the original woodlands were mostly cleared.
 Thus, although it is strictly native only in southern England and south Wales, it can spread vigorously after introduction to woodlands further north and west, to which, given time, it might have penetrated naturally.
-Within its native range beech rose to dominance in woods which were disturbed by woodcutting and pasturage.
+Within its native range beech rose to dominance in woods which were disturbed by wood cutting and pasturage.
+Most beech-ash woods were managed either as coppice-with-standards or as wood-pasture in the medieval period.
+Under the former regime, beech was merely one species within mixed coppice growing below oak standards.
+Within the latter, beech and oak assumed greater prominence, partly because they were pollarded and thereby outlived other species.
+In the 18th and 19th centuries, however, these systems were largely replaced by high forest beechwoods, many of which were maintained by selective fellings for furniture making.
+Selection in favour of beech, combined with the heavy shade cast by it, converted these hitherto mixed woods containing some beech to woodland absolutely dominated by beech.